Cogumeluns/ClownFishAI/README.md

 # ClownFishAI
-Demonstration of use of IA capacities in the context of CV and NLP to help Users to sketch yours own story imaginations
+Demonstration of use of IA capacities in the context of CV to sketch Arts.

+# Dependencies

+Image Generator: `stabilityai/stable-diffusion-2`

 # Run Server
 At `/server` folder, execute: